- Canary Islands

 Amadores beach is an ideal destination for families with children, as the water is always warm and calm.
 Plus, there's a great choice of restaurants near the beach, which makes it easy to grab a quick lunch before returning to your sunbed.

-Playa Amadores has all the modern facilities you need: sunbeds, umbrellas, lifeguards and it's only a short stroll away from neighboring Puerto Rico.
+Playa Amadores has all the modern facilities you need: sunbeds, umbrellas and lifeguards and it's only a short stroll away from neighboring Puerto Rico.

 Puerto Rico beach is probably one of the most crowded beaches in Gran Canaria but for a good reason: the weather is sunny and perfect almost all year round and the entire place has a Caribbean feel (just like its name).